IRS Form 8283 Instructions

 If you’re listing securities, enter the following:

-For personal property, enter the condition of the property and whether the donee certified the property for its own use as a tax exempt organization.
+• Whether the donee has certified the property for its own use as an exempt organization

 Column (d)